yuwchen/MultiPA/README.md

 # MultiPA

-This repo is the implementation of the paper accepted by INTERSPEECH 2024:
+This repo is the implementation of the paper accepted by *INTERSPEECH 2024*:
 MultiPA: A Multi-task Speech Pronunciation Assessment Model for Open Response Scenarios [[Arxiv]](https://arxiv.org/abs/2308.12490)